HDR-Development/hdr-website/src/information/contribguide.md

 ## Submitting the Pull Request
 Once you have made your changes, simply commit your changes in Github Desktop and create a pull request.
-I should see it immediately and will merge it after review and any further needed adjustments
+It will be merged after review and any further needed adjustments

 ## Making Changes
 To update characters with new changes, you'll need to look at two locations: the character page (`<char>.md`) and that character's data file (`<char>.json`).
 Both can be found in the characters folder, separated by game.
-The data file is located in the same directory as the character page under the data folder
+The data file is located in the same directory as the character page under the `data` folder

 ## The Character Page (`<char>.md`)